“I talked to an agent yesterday, but I still need help…”

 According to research from MetricNet, a leading source of online benchmarking data, 74% is about average.
 That being said, MetricNet also noticed a wide variance in the data set.
 Some service desks scored in the low 40% range, while high performance teams scored up to 94%.
 The difference?
 The data shows that top support teams are highly skilled, well-trained, and possess the right tools to deal with almost any customer request.

-Industry standards aside, experienced CX leaders realize the importance of tracking FCR data for their specific companies and industries.
+Industry standards aside, experienced customer service leaders realize the importance of tracking FCR data for their specific companies and industries.
 Start by collecting reliable data from your support operations and compare it to industry-specific best practices.
 Let data guide your decision-making for improving FCR.

 Speaking of improving FCR, here are a few approaches that have worked well for our clients: